 Voters lacked a genuine choice in Uzbekistan’s technically well-prepared parliamentary elections

 TASHKENT, 28 October 2024 – Uzbekistan’s 27 October parliamentary elections took place amid ongoing reforms, including amendments to the Constitution, but the political environment remained constrained, not providing voters with a genuine choice, international observers said in a preliminary statement released today.
-Despite the ongoing reforms, fundamental freedoms remain disproportionally limited both by legislation and in practice, the statement says.
+Despite the ongoing reforms, fundamental freedoms remain disproportionately limited both by legislation and in practice, the statement says.

-281024 5Special Co-ordinator, Azay Guliyev, and Head of the OSCE PA delegation, Sargis Khandanyan, at the Press Conference, Tashkent, 28 October 2024"These elections were held under a new mixed electoral system, reflecting significant constitutional amendments and a revised electoral code as part of Uzbekistan's ongoing reform efforts," said Mr. Azay Guliyev, Special Co-ordinator and leader of the OSCE short-term observers.
+281024 5Special Co-ordinator, Azay Guliyev, and Head of the OSCE PA delegation, Sargis Khandanyan, at the Press Conference, Tashkent, 28 October 2024"These elections were held under a new mixed electoral system, reflecting significant constitutional amendments and a revised electoral code as part of Uzbekistan's ongoing reform efforts," said Azay Guliyev, Special Co-ordinator and leader of the OSCE short-term observers.
 "While these reforms represent progress in enhancing human rights provisions, significant challenges remain in the realization of fundamental freedoms, particularly the rights to association, peaceful assembly and freedom of expression."

 While the election-related laws have gradually evolved and the elections were technically well-prepared, significant challenges in meeting international standards persist in such areas as political party registration, the right to stand, campaign finance transparency, citizen observation, and the publication of polling station results.